 - On this blade, Select Allowed Locations to select the desired location as per the requirement here we have selected Canada, Canada Central, and Canada East, this means that the resources can only be created in these 3 regions.

 - Click on review+create.
 After validation completes, click on Create.

 - Once the policy is created successfully, you can see the same under Assignment blade.

-- On Storage, account blade, click on +create and fill all details in Basic tab as shown in below picture now let’s test the Location policy by creating a storage accountTo know more about the Storage account and the creation of a storage account, you can check out our lab on how to create a storage account here.
+- On Storage, account blade, click on +create and fill in all details in the Basic tab as shown below picture now let’s test the Location policy by creating a storage accountTo know more about the Storage account and the creation of a storage account, you can check out our lab on how to create a storage account here.
 For now, please perform the below steps to create a storage account.

-In the above picture, you can see that it gives us an error as a POLICY VIOLATION because the region is selected as (US) EAST US; however, we have created the azure policy that only allows Canada, Canada central and Canada east location.
-This means that the azure policy for location is working fine.
+In the above picture, you can see that it gives us an error as a POLICY VIOLATION because the region is selected as (US) EAST US; however, we have created the Azure policy that only allows Canada, Canada Central and Canada East location.
+This means that the Azure policy for location is working fine.

-- Now to fix this, change it to Canada as per policy and see it will remove the policy violation error, and you can easily create the storage account now.
+- Now to fix this, change it to Canada as per policy and see if it will remove the policy violation error, and you can easily create the storage account now.

 Congratulations!!
 We Finished the step of creating an Azure policy and tested it successfully.

 AWS seems interesting to you.
 Explore our free resources, which will land you a job in your dream company.